Seoul’s largest cultural heritage festival spotlights new technologies in traditional content, from media facades to digital ‘Black Tiger Dance’

 To the sound of traditional instruments, lion-masked performers paraded behind a flag with black tigers meant to shake off bad energy and bring positive spirits.

-In the first act, a team of dancers from the K-Arts Dance Company and pansori singer Choi Ye-lim took the stage.
+In the first act, a team of dancers from K-Arts Dance Company and pansori singer Choi Ye-lim took the stage.

 The performance, “Saebom Binari,” a song wishing for a hopeful new spring, involved a mix of Korean pansori with gugak and dance.
 Media art projections were presented on 5 meter high towers.